Get your kids involved in the high-octane action of F1 weekend in Singapore – here’s the lowdown on how to enjoy a

-The Grand Prix is definitely top of the list when it comes to things to do with the kids and we’re already revving up the 2018 Formula 1 Singapore Airlines Singapore Grand Prix.
-From 14 to 16 September, Circuit Park spanning Marina Bay comes alive covering an area of approximately 80 football fields (wowsers).
+The Grand Prix is definitely top of the list when it comes to things to do with the kids and we’re already revving up for the 2018 Formula 1 Singapore Airlines Singapore Grand Prix: it’s happening this weekend, folks!
+Circuit Park spanning Marina Bay and beyond will come alive covering an area of approximately 80 football fields (wowsers).
 The racing spans parkland and cityscapes, showing off the city in all its glittering glory for the 11th edition of this amazing night race.
 This is an iconic Singapore experience, so don’t miss out!

 Kids into cars will particularly love this weekend, with racing heroes leading the charge.
-This year, Jay Chou, The Killers, Dua Lipa and even Sekai no Owari are racing into town alongside other fantastic artists from all over the world.
+This year Jay Chou, The Killers, Dua Lipa and even Sekai no Owari are racing into town alongside other fantastic artists from all over the world to entertain the masses.
 Even for families who aren’t into motorsports, it’s hard to resist getting swept up in the excitement of the weekend: we’re talking street closures, food trucks and a fantastic festival atmosphere, not to mention the thrill of watching a night-time race.
 Stock up on noise cancelling headphones and get down there!

 Here’s how to enjoy the Grand Prix with the family…

 * Families have a great time at F1 Circuit Park and all children are welcome, but keep in mind that there’s plenty of walking involved, plus crowds – and noise.
 Collapsible baby buggies can be brought into Circuit Park, but not into the grandstand area.
 So if you do want to bring little ones, know that you’ll need to take plenty of breaks – or be prepared to do lots of piggy backs.

 * Children will need a ticket for entry, and kids under age seven will need a parent or guardian to sign an indemnity form at the gates.
 All children under 12 must be supervised by a ticket-holding adult.